wytm97/regexsynth-java/README.md

 # **Declarative Syntax**

-RegexSynth provides a declarative syntax for regular expressions creation.
+RegexSynth provides a declarative syntax (an internal domain-specific language {DSL}) for regular expressions creation.
 You specify what you want and it builds the target regular expression with the correct syntax.
 This is not new, because there are many regex builder *libraries* and *tools* out there that can construct regular expressions without explicitly specifying the syntax.
 For example, [VerbalExpressions](https://github.com/VerbalExpressions), [JS-Regex](https://github.com/wyantb/js-regex), [SimpleRegex](https://github.com/SimpleRegex) etc.

 However, one of the major problem of these libraries is that they fail to structure the expression as it intended.
 The structure of a regular expression matters alot.
 If not handled correclty it can be a added complexity in your code.
 This is where RegexSynth comes into play.
 RegexSynth allows you to **destructure** your expression into partial expressions and then combine them to create a complete regular expression.